 VirtIO-net Emulated Devices

-This feature enables users to create VirtIO-net emulated PCIe devices in the system where the NVIDIA® BlueField®-2 DPU is connected.
+Virtio-net device emulation enables users to create VirtIO-net emulated PCIe devices in the system where the NVIDIA® BlueField® DPU is connected.
 This is done by the virtio-net-controller software module present in the DPU.
-Virtio-net emulated devices allow users to hot plug up to 16 virtio-net PCIe PF Ethernet NIC devices or 504 virtio-net PCIe VF Ethernet NIC devices in the host system where the DPU is plugged in.
+Virtio-net emulated devices allow users to hot plug up to 31 virtio-net PCIe PF Ethernet NIC devices or 504 virtio-net PCIe VF Ethernet NIC devices in the host system where the DPU is plugged in.

 DPU software also enables users to create virtio block PCIe PF and SR-IOV PCIe VF devices.
 This is covered in the NVIDIA BlueField SNAP and virtio-blk SNAP Documentation.